Vietnam

 Environment protection tax (EPT)

 EPT is an indirect tax that is applicable to the production and importation of certain goods deemed detrimental to the environment, the most significant of which are petroleum and coal.
-The tax is calculated as an absolute amount on the quantity of the goods.
+EPT rates shall be determined according to the levels of adverse impact on the environment.

 Carbon emission quota